algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## match target ...

 - Opcode: 0x8e {uint8 branch count} [{int16 branch offset, big-endian}, ...]
-- Stack: ..., [N items], A &rarr; ...
+- Stack: ..., [A1, A2, ..., AN], B &rarr; ...
-- given match cases from B[0] to B[N-1], branch to the Ith label where B[I] = A. Continue to the following instruction if no matches are found.
+- given match cases from A[0] to A[N-1], branch to the Ith label where A[I] = B. Continue to the following instruction if no matches are found.
 - Availability: v8

 `match` consumes N+1 values from the stack.
-Let the top stack value be A. The following N values represent an ordered list of match cases/constants (B), where the first value (B[0]) is the deepest in the stack.
-The immediate arguments are an ordered list of N labels (L). `match` will branch to the L[I], where B[I] = A. If there are no matches then execution continues on to the next instruction.
+Let the top stack value be B. The following N values represent an ordered list of match cases/constants (A), where the first value (A[0]) is the deepest in the stack.
+The immediate arguments are an ordered list of N labels (T). `match` will branch to the T[I], where A[I] = B. If there are no matches then execution continues on to the next instruction.

 ## shl